SCRT-HQ/VaporShell/docs/glossary/New-VSRedshiftClusterSubnetGroup.md

----
-layout: glossary
-title: New-VSRedshiftClusterSubnetGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRedshiftClusterSubnetGroup

 ## SYNOPSIS
-Adds an AWS::Redshift::ClusterSubnetGroup resource to the template
+Adds an AWS::Redshift::ClusterSubnetGroup resource to the template.
+Specifies an Amazon Redshift subnet group.
+You must provide a list of one or more subnets in your existing Amazon Virtual Private Cloud (Amazon VPC when creating Amazon Redshift subnet group.

 ## SYNTAX